-Opunake Lake - Perfect for family walks, feeding the ducks, or for the more energetic take the boat out, waterski or try your hand at trout fishing.
+The Lake is perfect for family walks, feeding the ducks, or for the more energetic take the boat out, waterski or try your hand at trout fishing.

-The Rutherford Lighthouse Museum at the end of Bayley Road is a specially designed replica lighthouse housing the 1850’s Fresnil Prismatic Light that powered the Cape Egmont Lighthouse until 1999.
+The Historic Cape Light and Museum at the end of Bayly Road SH45, Opunake is a specially designed replica lighthouse housing the 1850’s Fresnil Prismatic Light that powered the Cape Egmont Light until 1999.

-Swimming Pool – heated 25 m covered pool plus three small pools within one complex.
-Volunteer operated, the pool is open from the start of the school holidays between terms three and four until the end of term one holidays, funding permitted.
+The Community pool is volunteer operated which has a 25m heated covered pool plus three small pools within the one complex.
+The pool is open from the start of the school holidays between terms three and four until the end of term one holidays, funding permitted.

 Address: 55 High Street (PO Box 5), Hawera